 Join the many thousands of Event Espresso users that have already made the switch.
 Our team is on standby to take your questions and help you migrate your event ticketing sales to Event Espresso and WordPress.

-If you are concerned with the increase in fees with using the Eventbrite platform, then please talk to us.
+If you are concerned with the increase in Eventbrite fees and charges, then please talk to us.
 We’re here to help.

 What if I don’t want to deal with hosting?